ossobv/natsomatch/README.rst

 - manual Sink setup using nats cli ...
 - explain that tls.server_name is not working right now
 - explain how to check healthz and on which port it's listening
-- explain that we currently need "my_nats" and "my_jetstream" as-is

 ☐  Log startup.